working-in-laboratory-990x358

 A Day in the Life of a Forensic Chemist: Job Responsibilities

-The primary responsibility of a forensic chemist is to collect and analyze evidence in support of criminal investigation efforts.
+The primary responsibility of a forensic chemist is to collect and analyze evidence supporting criminal investigation efforts.
 Forensic chemists also analyze the evidence in laboratory settings and sometimes collect evidence at actual crime scenes.
 Testifying in legal proceedings is required in some forensic chemist positions.

 Below are some examples of the tasks and responsibilities of forensic chemists in three employment settings: crime scenes, laboratories, and courtrooms.
 Examples of forensic chemist laboratory tasks include: